How to Grow and Care for Palm Care Growing Tips

 Soil

-A well-draining potting mix is essential for palm plants.
-A mixture of peat, perlite, and sand can provide the right balance of moisture retention and drainage.
+A well-draining potting mix is crucial for healthy palm growth.
+A blend of peat, perlite, and sand provides the right balance of moisture retention and drainage, which is essential for preventing root rot.

 Watering